lkj000/amapiano-ai-app/docs/PRD.md

 ### 2.2 Competitive Landscape
 - **Generic AI Music Tools**: Lack cultural specificity and authentic amapiano understanding
-- **Traditional DAWs**: Complex learning curve and no amapiano-specific features
+- **Traditional DAWs**: Complex learning curve and no amapiano-specific features or integrated AI.
 - **Sample Libraries**: Limited authentic amapiano content and no AI generation capabilities
 - **Educational Platforms**: No comprehensive amapiano-focused learning resources

 ### 2.3 Competitive Advantages
+- **Integrated AI DAW**: The only professional DAW built specifically for amapiano, with AI deeply integrated into the workflow.
 - **Genre Specialization**: Only platform specifically designed for amapiano music
 - **Cultural Authenticity**: Built with South African artists and cultural experts
 - **Comprehensive Platform**: Complete workflow from inspiration to finished track